 High-Risk Skin Cancer Clinic / Skin Cancer Dermatology

 The High Risk Skin Cancer Clinic uniquely addresses the dermatologic needs of immune-compromised patients.
 We specialize in pre- and post-transplant patients who, as a result of their treatment, may be more susceptible to getting skin cancers such as Squamous Cell Carcinoma (SCC).
-As part of Stanford Hospital & Clinics, our expert doctors work together across clinics and use the latest procedures and therapies to provide the best possible preventative care and treatment.
+As part of Stanford Health Care, our expert doctors work together across clinics and use the latest procedures and therapies to provide the best possible preventative care and treatment.

 High risk skin cancer and dermatology at Stanford